 The following scenario is intended to be broad enough to cover the range of data collection devices that would be submitted under SAPs and is based upon applications received under interim policy leases for site assessements.
 The actual tower and foundation type and/or buoy type and anchoring system would be included in a detailed SAP submitted to BOEMRE after site characterization surveys of the immediate area are conducted and prior to installation of device(s).
 In addition to LIDAR (light detecting and ranging) technology for collecting wind resource data, buoys and/or bottom-founded structures could use SoDAR (Sonic Detecting and Ranging) and CODAR Coastal Ocean Dynamic Applications Radar) technologies.
 Alternative platforms to buoys and met towers described in the sections below include: Gravity-base towers and various floating platforms (e.g. tension leg floating platforms, jack-up barges, anchored barges).
 The specific technologies described below captures the range of technologies and associated impacts.
-An environmental review will be performed for on individual SAPs to determine if a supplemental NEPA analysis and/or re-initiation of relevant consultations are required.
+BOEMRE will review individual SAPs submitted to the Agency to determine if a supplemental NEPA analysis and/or re-initiation of relevant consultations are required.